deepboun/papers/README.md

   * (TBA):scroll: **[A Convolutional Neural Network for Modelling Sentences](http://aclanthology.info/papers/a-convolutional-neural-network-for-modelling-sentences)**

-  **Citation:** Nal Kalchbrenner, Edward Grefenstette and Phil Blun- som.
+  **Citation:** Nal Kalchbrenner, Edward Grefenstette and Phil Blunsom.
 2014.
-A Convolutional Neural Network for Mod- elling Sentences.
+A Convolutional Neural Network for Modelling Sentences.
 In Proceedings of ACL 2014.

   **One sentence from Abstract:** We describe a convolutional architecture dubbed the Dynamic Convolutional Neural Network (DCNN) that we adopt for the semantic modelling of sentences.
 The network uses Dynamic k-Max Pooling, a global pooling operation over linear sequences.
 The network handles input sentences of varying length and induces a feature graph over the sentence that is capable of explicitly capturing short and long-range relations.